Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image

 \subsection{Experiment II}

-The task for the second experiment was a multi-class, brain tumor classification task.
-Our second experiment builds on the encouraging results seen in Experiment I (Section \ref{sec:Exp1}) by using the same FINs and baseline CNN model structure.
+The task for the second experiment was a multiclass brain tumor classification.
+Our second experiment builds on the encouraging results seen in Experiment I (Section \ref{sec:Exp1}) using the same FIN and the structure of the CNN model baseline.

 \paragraph*{Data and Prepossessing} The data for this experiment consisted of brain MRI scans from a brain tumor classification dataset \cite{brainMulti}.
-The training data consisted of $2,870$ scans, describing four outcome classes: glioma tumors ($n=826$), meningioma tumors ($n=822$), pituitary tumors ($n=827$), and non-tumors ($n=395$).
+Training data consisted of $2,870$ scans, describing four outcome classes: glioma tumors ($n=826$), meningioma tumors ($n=822$), pituitary tumors ($n=827$), and non-tumors ($n=395$).
 Within the test set, there were $100$ scans for glioma tumors, $115$ scans for meningioma tumors, $74$ scans for pituitary tumors, and $105$ scans for non-tumors.
-Prior to modeling, all images were converted to dimensions of $512 \times 512$ using \textit{SimpleITK} \cite{yaniv2018simpleitk}, and greyscaled using the following forumla: \textit{$0.2989 \times R + 0.5870 \times G + 0.1140 \times B$}.
+Before modeling, all images were converted to dimensions of $512 \times 512$ using \textit{SimpleITK} \cite{yaniv2018simpleitk}, and grayscaled using the following formula: \textit{$0.2989 \times R + 0.5870 \times G + 0.1140 \times B$}.

-\paragraph*{Models} We trained three multi-class classification models with the same structure as the baseline CNN and FINs in experiment I (Section \ref{sec:Exp1}) using the collected data: (1) a CNN model with an embedded FIN ensemble that imitated the six radiomics features described in section \ref{sec:Meth}, (2) a baseline CNN model with RGB image inputs, and (3) a baseline CNN model with grey-scaled image inputs.
+\paragraph*{Models} We trained three multiclass classification models with the same structure as the baseline CNN and FINs in experiment I (Section \ref{sec:Exp1}) using the collected data: (1) a CNN model with an embedded FIN ensemble that imitated the six radiomics features described in section \ref{sec:Meth}, (2) a baseline CNN model with RGB image inputs, and (3) a baseline CNN model with grey-scaled image inputs.

-We trained two CNN models, one with grey-scaled inputs and the other one with RGB inputs to ensure there was no color sensitivity when modeling with CNNs.
+We trained two CNN models, one with grey-scaled inputs and the other one with RGB inputs to ensure that there was no color sensitivity when modeling with CNNs.
 The number of parameters for the two CNNs and FIN ensemble was 149M and 147M respectively.
-We shuffled and regrouped 90\% of the data for model training, and the remaining 10\% of the data was used for validation to perform a model training.
+We shuffled and regrouped 90\% of the data for model training, and the remaining 10\% of the data was used for validation.
 All models were assessed according to the mean and standard deviation of their F-1 score, accuracy, and the number of epochs until convergence of the validation loss.